Data Standards Advisory Committee, Meeting Minutes

 Issues raised by Members

-Frank Restuccia from Finder presented on the ‘CDR User Experience’ and how to help create the most frictionless but secure consent and authentication experience for consumers.
+Frank Restuccia presented on the ‘CDR User Experience’ and how to help create the most frictionless but secure consent and authentication experience for consumers.

-He noted that he has spent most of his working career in consumer land and is very passionate about the consumer flows which ultimately allow customers to share their data simply and securely.
+Frank Restuccia noted that he has spent most of his working career in consumer land and is very passionate about the consumer flows which ultimately allows customers to share their data simply and securely.

-He noted that we can benefit from what we have seen around the world for example in the UK.
+He noted that we can benefit from what we have seen around the world, for example in the UK.
 The conversations they are having are more advanced and we can leverage off what they know.
-Marie Steinthaler’s (TrueLayer) experience has also been invaluable to leverage as she sees a lot of the data and benchmark analysis at an institutional level and the ones who have been most successful at that authentication phase.
+Marie Steinthaler from TrueLayer (and on the banking AC), her experience has also been invaluable to leverage as she sees a lot of the data and benchmark analysis at an institutional level and the ones who have been most successful at that authentication phase.

 He noted that the UK have a strong customer authentication with a big focus on biometrics.
 With the prevalence of applications, approximately 80% of participants have an application which is normal for consumers in the UK.
 The combination of a mobile device, fingerprinting and biometrics to authenticate is shown to be more successful in the authentication phase.
 He noted that is a much simpler process, less steps and some of the obstacles are reduced.